 - Discuss approaches to implement a quality assurance program for monitoring performance of hemolysis, icterus, and lipemia indices

-Professor of Pathology Professor of Medicine, Division of Clinical Pharmacology, Johns Hopkins University School of Medicine
+Professor of Pathology and Medicine, Division of Clinical Pharmacology, Johns Hopkins University School of Medicine

 DISCLOSURES AND STATEMENT OF INDEPENDENCE